davidvandebunte/davidvandebunte.gitlab.io/content/post/decision-should-you-take-notes-in-plain-text.md

     - You can more easily convert plain text formats with tools like pandoc and nbconvert.
 1. Plain text notes convert to programming language comments faster.
+1. You can not close your browser (and your laptop) when Google Docs is syncing.
+You are forced to "Stay on Page" for as long as it needs, which can sometimes be minutes.
-1. Linux doesn't have good WYSIWYG equation editors.
+1. Linux does not have good WYSIWYG equation editors.
     - Microsoft Word isn’t available on Ubuntu (a decent program for writing equations).